mdolab/docs/installInstructions/install3rdPartyPackages.rst

       `diff <https://bugs.debian.org/cgi-bin/bugreport.cgi?att=1;bug=890271;filename=libcgns.diff;msg=5>`_.

-      **Optional**: If you compiled with the CGNS_BUILD_CGNSTOOLS flag ON you either need to add the binary path to your PATH environmental variable or you can install the binaries system wide.
+      **Optional**: If you compiled with ``-DCGNS_BUILD_CGNSTOOLS = 1`` you
+      either need to add the binary path to your PATH environmental variable or you can install the binaries system wide.
+By specifying the installation prefix as shown in the later example configure commands, the binary path is in your PATH environmental variables; without specifying the prefix, the default is a system path, which requires sudo.

    - When compiling on a cluster, it helps to set ``-DCGNS_BUILD_CGNSTOOLS = 0``.
       It will build without the cgnstools which requires additional packages.